Places Where Can Practice Making Conversation And Generally Work On Your Social Skills

 I'm sure that's more detail than most people will need.
 You get the idea, pretend you're using real life rules, even if the other person doesn't play along.
 Speaking to people one one one is useful of course, but things like chatty team games can also get you acquainted with the dynamics of group conversations.

 By going out alone to a place where people socialize

 Most people feel awkward and exposed when they go out alone, but if you can get accustomed to it it opens up a lot of practice options.
 Whenever you feel like practicing you could go to busy, social places like a pub and start conversations with the other patrons.
 You could also try to chat to people at more one-off events like book readings or comedy shows.
 Going out solo it can be tricky though, so don't feel it's something you have to do.

 By chatting to strangers in public

-I think this kind of thing can definitely help you if you're particularly nervous about approaching people or talking to someone you don't know.
+I think this kind of thing can definitely help you if you're particularly nervous about approaching people or talking to anyone you don't know.
 It can help you learn to think on your feet and make conversation-starting small talk.
 It's also useful in the sense that if you're up for it, there's always somewhere to go to practice for a bit.
 I don't think you have to do this though.
 There are lots of other ways to get time interacting with people.

 A support or social skills training group